Best Tattoo Lotions

 This tattoo aftercare ointment, unlike the other lotions on the list, is petroleum-based.
 As previously mentioned, this can be problematic if used too often as it smothers the tattoo and can draw ink from the area if smothered on too much – but used correctly for the right amount of time, this shouldn’t be too much of a problem.

 Ointments are rather hit-and-miss.
-On one hand, many users and artists swear by the product and advocate that healing is much better and faster when ointments are used for the first few days.
+On one hand, many customers and artists swear by their favorite products and advocate that healing is much better and faster when ointments are used for the first few days.

-On the other hand, lots of users advise that they see no difference in healing speed or quality when compared to using standard lotions right from the beginning of the healing stage.
-This is an entirely personal decision that you must make as nobody else can guess how effective an ointment will be for you and your healing when compared to a lotion.
+On the other hand, lots of customers see no difference in healing speed or quality when compared to using standard lotions right from the beginning of the healing process.
+This is an entirely personal decision that you must make as nobody else can guess how effective an ointment will be for you and your healing when compared to a moisturizing tattoo lotion.

 Why You Should Use Lotion on a New Tattoo

 When your ink is brand new, it is essentially a large open wound.
 This wound needs to be cared for extremely well from the very start of the healing process, and for the next 2-3 weeks following on from your tattooing session, otherwise it could be left prone to infection, irritation and poor healing.
 This is where aftercare lotion is extremely helpful.

 Tattoo Ointments – These products are generally only used for the first few days of healing.
 Ointments usually contain a more concentrated dosage of vitamins used to help the skin heal and to help close the wound up as quickly as possible during the initial healing stages.